iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/governance.md

 - Validator fee share.
 Must be between 0 and 100, meaning the percentage of the gas fees distributed to the validators. (`uint8`)
 - The ISC:EVM gas ratio ([`Ratio32`](#ratio32)): such that `ISC gas = EVM gas * a/b`.

+### `GasLimits`

+`GasLimits` is encoded as the concatenation of:

+- The maximum gas per block (`uint64`).
+A request that exceeds this limit is skipped and processed in the next block.
+- The minimum gas per request (`uint64`).
+If a request consumes less than this value, it is charged for this instead.
+- The maximum gas per request (`uint64`).
+If a request exceeds this limit, it is rejected as failed.
+- The maximum gas per external view call (`uint64).
+This is the gas budget assigned to external view calls.

 ### `AccessNodeInfo`